GRIDAPPSD/pyvvo/README.rst

 against skimping on resources.
 Allot as much memory and as many CPUs as you can, and create a static virtual hard-drive with no less than 100GB of storage space.

+**NOTE**: If you must use a virtual machine, take the time to get the resolution/screen stuff working well.
+If you're working in a tiny square, a lot of the PyCharm configuration directions will be lost on you, since PyCharm does not do well at being shrunk to a tiny size.

 Docker and Docker-Compose
 ~~~~~~~~~~~~~~~~~~~~~~~~~